Print

 Types of accommodation in San Francisco

-The constricted and compact nature of the city has given rise to apartment buildings and divided houses rather than free-standing houses.
-Detached houses are difficult to find and extremely expensive, although apartments can also be very pricey.
+When relocating to San Francisco, you'll have a variety of accommodation options at your disposal.
+The compact nature of the city has given rise to apartment buildings and divided houses rather than freestanding houses.
+Detached houses are available in certain parts of the city, but they can be difficult to find and are usually more expensive than apartments.

-Most expats in San Francisco prefer renting rather than buying property.
-Nevertheless, buying may be a good option for those planning on settling down in the city, since mortgage payments are sometimes less than the equivalent spent on monthly rent.
+Most new arrivals in San Francisco prefer renting rather than buying property.
+Nevertheless, buying may be a viable option for those planning on settling down in the city, since mortgage payments are sometimes less than what you would spend on the equivalent monthly rent.

 Finding accommodation in San Francisco